revilossor/json-mapper/README.md

 Maybe need a way to say a rule applies to global not the scoped thing, for when scoped thing is result of weird query ( eg, you would only be able to further query on vector result )

-use @ syntax from jsonpath?
+use @ syntax from jsonpath, default to global - replace first char in query?

-Might need to dfs to mirror nested array strucure - but only if leaves are objects.

 - if query result is a scalar and has mapping, ERROR - strict mode? options?
 - if query result is a scalar and NO mapping, assign